JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 set about the long process of making all of our code thread-safe.
 Yichao Yu put in some particularly impressive work on the garbage collector and thread-local-storage performance. handling.
-Kiran Pamnany (of Intel) put some basic infrastructure in place for starting and running multiple threads.
+Kiran Pamnany (of Intel) designed some basic infrastructure for scheduling multiple threads and managing atomic datastructures. running multiple threads.

 Within about two years, we were ready to release the `@threads` macro in version 0.5,